openstack/python-openstackclient/doc/source/command-objects/volume.rst

     New volume name

+.. option:: --size <size>

+    Extend volume size in GB

 .. option:: --description <description>

     New volume description

-.. option:: --size <size>

-    Extend volume size in GB

 .. option:: --property <key=value>

-    Property to add or modify for this volume (repeat option to set multiple properties)
+    Set a property on this volume (repeat option to set multiple properties)

 .. option:: --image-property <key=value>

-    To add or modify image properties for this volume.
+    Set an image property on this volume
     (repeat option to set multiple image properties)

+    Image properties are copied along with the image when creating a volume using :option:`--image`.
+Note that these properties are immutable on the image itself, this option updates the copy attached to this volume.

     *Volume version 2 only*

+.. _volume_set-volume:
 .. describe:: <volume>

     Volume to modify (name or ID)